Managing Users and Groups

 sudo nano /etc/skel/.bashrc

-We want to add these lines at the end of the file.
+We want to add the following lines at the end of the file.

 This file is a configuration file for /bin/bash